 Colic is a general term that refers to abdominal pain in the horse.
 Signs of pain may range from mild (looking at the flank, lifting the upper lip, no interest in eating, kicking the hind legs up towards the abdomen) to severe (repeatedly laying down and getting up, violently rolling up onto their backs or throwing themselves down on the ground).

 Horses exhibiting signs of colic should be examined by a veterinarian immediately.
-Most horses with colic can be treated medically and some may require surgical intervention.
+Most horses with colic can be treated medically but some may require surgical intervention.
 Delay in treatment can decrease the prognosis for survival.

 Clinical signs depend on the cause of the colic and personality of the horse.